lexxnsk/rsschool-devops-course-tasks/README.md

 - **```PR_descriptions/```**:
   This directory contains the descriptions for Pull Request.
 - **```screenshots/```**:
-  This directory contains screenshots and texts that verify the correct configuration of AWS accounts and installed software versions.
+  This directory contains necessary screenshots and texts.
 - **```.gitignore```**:
   This file specifies which files or directories should be ignored by Git when tracking changes in a repository.
 - **```README.md```**: